chetannarasimhaiah/Assignment/Case2/AWS-SQS-SNS/Use-Case.md

-## Simple POC using Amazon SQS SNS with simple publish/subscribe
+# Simple POC using Amazon SQS SNS with simple publish/subscribe

+## Use Case

 To implement a fan-out system, in which multiple subscribers can consume a single message, you can combine Amazon SQS with Amazon Simple Notification Service (SNS), which delivers push notifications to a variety of devices and endpoints.
 You subscribe an Amazon SQS queue to an Amazon SNS topic, and when a message is published to the topic, Amazon SNS sends an Amazon SQS message to the subscribed queue.

 Publish Messages to SNS topic which is inturn subscribed by SQS/Email etc.

+### Steps followed to achieve this.

 1. Use Amazon SQS to create a simple Queue